Southeast Land Trust Of New Hampshire

 How does Southeast Land Trust Of New Hampshire spend its money?

 Southeast Land Trust Of New Hampshire directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Southeast Land Trust Of New Hampshire tax-deductible?